 Tucson Meet Yourself

-Ready for a downtown block party?
 Welcome to Tucson Meet Yourself.
 This grassroots event celebrates food and culture in the Southern Arizona borderland.
-The festivities -- vendor booths, entertainment stages, culinary and cultural activities, and a lowrider car show -- are clustered around Jácome Plaza and surrounding streets in the heart of downtown Tucson.
+The festivities -- vendor booths, entertainment stages, culinary and cultural activities, and a lowrider car show -- are normally clustered around Jácome Plaza and surrounding streets in the heart of downtown Tucson.
+The 2021 “Reconnect” version was slightly smaller to allow for a better flow of people and a gradual build-up post-pandemic.
+But innovation and adaptation are mainstays of shifting traditions and culture.

 Tucson Meet Yourself began in 1974 before words like “multicultural” and “diversity” entered the mainstream American vocabulary.
 It was started by some forward-thinking Tucsonans led by a young University of Arizona anthropologist named Jim Griffith, who went on to win a National Heritage Fellowship.
 The annual event has grown into a three-day block party with hundreds of home cooks, artisans, dancers, musicians, and exhibitors participating.
 It is still dedicated to honoring and sharing the living traditional arts of local ethnic and folk communities.
 It is still admission-free and alcohol-free and staged in the downtown heart of Tucson.